 Glue flows because the polymer chains slide over each other.
 When you make slime with glue and saline solution ( which contains boric acid ) the boric acid in the saline solution reacts with baking soda to form borate ions which form bonds between the polymer chains of the glue.
 This is called cross linking and is what makes the slime mixture stick together, making it slimy!!

 Make a soda dispenser

-First up is this AWESOME soda dispenser idea from Steve Spanger using the old mento and soda trick.
-You could use the activity to investigate how different types of sodas have different levels of reaction, and challenge yourself to see how many cups you could fill.
+This AWESOME soda dispenser idea is from from Steve Spanger and uses the old mento and soda trick.
+You could use the activity to investigate how different types of sodas have different levels of reaction, and challenge yourself to see how many cups you can fill.

 Erupt a volcano with baking soda and vinegar